 Around the same time, I started a spiritual inquiry with my friend, Erika, who lived in Oakland.
 We would talk every week about a book we had chosen to consider our spirituality.
 We started with Louise Hay’s I Can Do It.
 Positive affirmations seemed manageable — we became aware of our self-talk.
 Then, it was Ask and It Is Given.
 Our weekly conversations were so good that we just kept going.
 I was hungry for some kind of spiritual connection, but didn’t realize it until I had embarked on this path.
 There was that missing “something” but I couldn’t put my finger on it.
 It didn’t occur to me until years later that the work I did with Erika was connected with my yoga asana practice.
 I didn’t realize that the two were one and the same.

 Fast forward to spring of 2016 where I’m living in a different house with three kids and a dog.
 I was again looking for something.
 I didn’t know what, but I sensed that I needed to take my yoga and spiritual practices to a deeper level.
 I thought teacher training might help.
 But which program?
 That’s when I took my first class with Shannon Elliott –Kundalini yoga, no less!—to meet her and talk with her about YTT at Onyx Yoga Studio.
 That first experience with Kundalini changed me in radical ways that have put me on the path I’m on now.
 Teacher training continued to change me as I sought out ways to deepen my understanding and experience of yoga and spirituality.
 I didn’t plan on actually teaching.
 And now here I am, teaching vinyasa yoga, yoga for healing & recovery, and pranayama & meditation classes.
 Here I am combining my practices of writing poetry and meditation into workshops.
-Here I am working toward my certification in Kundalini yoga.
+Here I am, having just completed my certification in Kundalini yoga.
 Here I am curious about Yin yoga and sound healing.
 Here I am seeking to open and expand my connection with my inner Self, that divine light so that I can share this love and joy by encouraging others to rediscover and connect with own inner divine light.
 And I could only do this with the home I found with the people at Onyx.
 I am ever grateful.